MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 # [Azure CLI](#tab/azurecli)

-Follow these steps to check if the extensions are installed using the Azure CLI.
+You can use Azure CLI to check if the extensions are installed following these steps:

 Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in a Docker container and Azure Cloud Shell.